MLBAMGames/NHLGames/README.md

 Contribute:

-> If you want to contribute.
-Translate the file [`MLBAMGames/NHLGames/English.resx`](https://github.com/MLBAMGames/MLBAMGames/blob/main/NHLGames/English.resx).
-It can be modified in Visual Studio, remove any lines tagged as Console lines (these are not translated), rename the file and open a Pull Request.
+> If you want to contribute, translate the file [`MLBAMGames/NHLGames/English.resx`](https://github.com/MLBAMGames/MLBAMGames/blob/main/NHLGames/English.resx).
+It can be modified in Visual Studio.
+Remove any lines tagged as Console lines (these are not translated), rename the file, and open a Pull Request.

 ### _Arguments_

 If you wish to customise the way your player or the streamer opens, turn on one of these options and add your arguments:

-- Player args : If you want to add more arguments (commands) to be sent to your media player with the default args that NHLGames send.
+- Player args: If you want to add more arguments (commands) to be sent to your media player with the default args that NHLGames sends.
-- Streamer args : If you want to add more arguments (commands) to be sent to streamlink with the default args that NHLGames send.
+- Streamer args: If you want to add more arguments (commands) to be sent to streamlink with the default args that NHLGames sends.

 ### _Ad Detection_

 NHLGames doesn't use any Ad Detection by default, but you can activate it and select the app you want to use during commercials.
-If you don't use any, it's better if you keept the Ad Detection disabled.
+If you don't use any, it's better if you keep the Ad Detection disabled.

 Ad detection supports these applications:

 - Media player: If you want to play music/video during ads from another media player.
   - Always play next media: It won't pause your media player when the ad ends, but it will skip to the media (song/video).
-  - Bind to Spotify: If you want to use Spotify app, but Windows use another one instead, enabled this feature to use Spotify hotkeys.
+  - Bind to Spotify: If you want to use Spotify app but have windows use another one instead, enable this feature to use Spotify hotkeys.
-  - Force to start: It will open Spotify when you start NHLGames, or enable the media app detector.
+  - Force to start: It will open Spotify when you start NHLGames or enable the media app detector.
-  - Media control delay: By default 100ms, but can be increased if your media player doesn't play or pause at the right time, 1000ms = 1 second btw.
+  - Media control delay: By default 100ms, but can be increased if your media player doesn't play or pause at the right time (1000ms = 1 second).
 - OBS Scene Changer : If you want to switch between windows when an ad hits.
-  - Ad ending hotkey: Set the same hotkey that the one in OBS to display the window that the game is on.
+  - Ad ending hotkey: Set the same hotkey that you use in OBS to display the window that the game is on.
   - Ad starting hotkey: Set the same hotkey that you use in OBS to display the window when a commercial plays.

 ## _Console_